gabriel-ejiro/User-Management-With-Linux/README.md

 - The department folders will ONLY be accessible by users/administrators in each of the respective departments.
 Ensure that no one else will have permissions to the folders.

-Create a document in each of the department directories.
+* Create a document in each of the department directories.

-The ownerships on this file will be the same as the directory it is located in.
+ - The ownerships on this file will be the same as the directory it is located in.
-The document should contain only one line of text that states, “This file contains confidential information for the department.”
+ - The document should contain only one line of text that states, “This file contains confidential information for the department.”
-This file can be read by any user in the department, but can only be modified by the department administrator.
+ - This file can be read by any user in the department, but can only be modified by the department administrator.
 No one else has permissions to this file.

-**Deliverables**

-Use the appropriate command to verify each user and group has been created.
-Use the appropriate command to verify each user’s group assignment.
-Use the appropriate command to verify the directory creation and the permission settings.
-Use the appropriate command to verify the files are created in their respective directories.